 While we expect to attract customers from all backgrounds, personality types and with differing tastes our clothes must represent a positive statement about how a woman feels about herself; unique, purposeful, confident, special and in tune.

 (NB because our runs are limited it is rare for our customers to come across anyone wearing the same garment!)

 We seek out fine fabrics at fair prices to give value and do not discriminate when we sell our garments.
 Everyone purchases them at the same price, whatever the size.

 Sixteen47 1991 to date

 Finally, we have among the lowest returns in online fashion.
 Why?
 Because we have a unique blueprint designed to create the best possible fit, we only buy fabrics which help to fulfil this fit and we aim to present our garments with visuals and descriptions that are as accurate as we can make them.

 The repositioning of the Company as a wholly online enterprise was soon followed in 1997 by the inauguration of its associate manufacturing factory in Accra, Ghana.
 Helen Teague is of Ghanaian descent and wanted to create an opportunity for Ghanaian clothes makers.
 We operated the new factory on the basis of just commerce.
 This means a good wage, not merely a ‘living wage’ (3 times the national average for clothes’ makers in Ghana), medical support, western health and safety conditions and a 35 hour week.
 All the staff, despite having little education beyond primary school, receive regular in-house skills training – and many are now also proficient in IT, using Photoshop, Excel, email and Word.

-All through our relations with suppliers and producers (recently we have begun outsourcing manufacture to a factory in London, as well) we adhere to the same principles.
+All through our relations with suppliers and producers we adhere to the same fair principles.

 To sum up – what is the formula for our blueprint?